pfillima/fa18-516-06/paper/paper.md

 The latest release of Azure Data Lake in June, 2018, named Gen2, is multimodal in that there is both BLOB object storage and now file system storage.
 This version has a Hadoop file system with hierarchical directories which allows for higher performance than a flat object namespace.
 This new feature in Gen2 can eliminate unneeded REST service calls, for example in moving files.
 Instead of separate REST service calls for copying a file to a new location and another for deleting the file from its original location, with Gen2 this process can be done in a single operation using file system storage.

+Together with Azure Data Lake is Azure Data Lake Analytics.
+This service provides methods for running analytics job at a pay per use cost.
+The creation of data lake analytics jobs can be done using Visual Studio and U-SQL to load and transform data.
+Azure data lake analytics can also be used with data sources from Azure SQL Database, Azure Storage, and Azure SQL Data Warehouse, as well as the Azure Data Lake Store.